canyonwalker: Planes, Trains, and Automobiles. Travel! (planes trains and automobiles)

 ⬆️ Hilton: Too Much Earn, Not Enough Burn

 Hilton Honors rewards programHilton edged out Marriott to be my #1 hotel chain in 2024 with 13 nights stayed.
 The majority, 10 nights, were actually paid.
-That because either (a) they were for work, and the company was paying; or (b) the cash price was reasonable while the points price was through the roof.
+That's because either (a) they were for work, and the company was paying; or (b) the cash price was reasonable while the points price was through the roof.
 The latter is one of the aspects of points devaluation.
 The cash price for a hotel is reasonable, or even a minor bargain, while the points rate for that ordinary hotel is up in the stratosphere like top-end properties just a few years ago.

 The one night where I redeemed points was when both the cash price and points price were through the roof.
 It was a limited-service airport hotel.
 Over $300/night or 60k points.
 I opted to pay points.
 For those of us who've been playing the points-and-miles game for several years this is galling because 60k points used to buy an absolutely top-end property.
 Hell, 50k used to be the absolute top end.
 Now you can easily pay that much for roadside accommodations.